cs-fullstack-2019-fall/django-models3-cw-b-flashfan88/README.md

 # django-models3-cw_b
+#### You have made the model correctly and added it to your database but did not set up your routes.
+Please refer to the comments inside .urls files.
+1/5 Score:1/5
 ### Exercise 1
 Create a Book model with name, pageNumber, genre, and publishDate attributes.
 Create 2 entries using 2 different methods (admin site and class construtor using an endpoint).